RWA & Private Credit

 What Is Private Credit?

-• Direct lending — Loans made directly to mid-market companies
+• Direct lending — Loans to mid-market companies that banks won't touch

-• Mezzanine debt — Subordinated loans that sit between senior debt and equity
+• Mezzanine debt — Subordinated loans that bridge debt and equity

-• Distressed debt — Lending to companies in financial difficulty
+• Distressed debt — Lending to companies in financial trouble (high risk, high return)

-• Trade finance — Short-term lending to facilitate international trade
+• Trade finance — Short-term lending for international transactions

-• Real estate debt — Loans secured by commercial or residential property
+• Real estate debt — Commercial and residential property loans

-• Specialty finance — Revenue-based financing, equipment leasing, factoring
+• Specialty finance — Equipment leasing, factoring, revenue-based financing

 Why Private Credit Is Moving On-Chain